VasilisAvgoustakis/citizen-quest/doc/storylines.md

 from the following sources, in order of precedence:

 - Dialogue for the npc in the current stage
+- Dialogue for one of the npcs roles in the current stage
 - Dialogue for the npc in the current quest
+- Dialogue for one of the npcs roles in the current quest
 - The dialogue from the `available` section of all available quests that the npc hands out.
 - Dialogue for the npc in the current storyline
+- Dialogue for one of the npcs roles in the current storyline
 - Dialogue from the npc declaration

 ### Quests